Shobuj718/sqlite_crud_project/README.md

 # sqlite_crud_project
-This is a simple sqlite crud project
+This is a simple sqlite crud project.

-#installation
+# installation

 ## This project is simple sqlite crud operation project.All operation you if can handle just install xammp and you can see my database use DB browser for sqlite open this database.

-#Tests
+# Tests
-##If installation complete, Firstly you can create a user and after create a user its going to redirect list page.
+## If installation complete, Firstly you can create a user and after create a user its going to redirect list page.
 Here you can edit and delete user.You can see a popup menu for alert before delete a user.

 User created here...